JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 }
 ```

-Here, `async()` is a regular function (not a suspension function), but the lambda that it takes as an argument is a suspension function:
+Here, `async()` is a regular function (not a suspending function), but the lambda that it takes as an argument is a suspending function:

 ``` kotlin
 fun <T> async(..., block: suspend CoroutineScope.() -> T)